thefisk/pigskinpredictor/README.md

 * The site uses three environment variables to track the season and weeks, RESULTSWEEK & PREDICTWEEK being independent from each other.

+* The season's schedule is imported before the start of the season, maintaining the NFL's individual game keys as primary keys in the Match table.

 * Users' select weekly winners, including their banker choice.
-Those selections are posted via AJAX to the Prediction and Banker models.
+Those selections are posted via AJAX to the Prediction and Banker models, with a link to the corresponding Match key.

 * On a Tuesday morning three scripts are run via the Heroku scheduler: -
   * The first pulls the results from an NFL XML feed based on the current RESULTSWEEK env var and writes those to a JSON file with fields relevant to the Results model.
   * The second scripts reads that JSON file and imports the results into the Results database table
   * The third script increments the RESULTSWEEK env var

- * During the second script, as results are written to the Results table, a Django save method override runs to find matching predictions in the Prediction table, and update those with relevant scores.
+ * During the second script, as results are written to the Results table (again, matching a Match key), a Django save method override runs to find matching predictions in the Prediction table, and update those with relevant scores.

  * As Prediction scores are saved, a further save override methods adds the points to Weekly, Season, and All-Time Score tables.